Terraminator/Device_Scanner/README.md

 Scan for Devices in you Wlan network

 ### Usage
-You may have to change the router Ip and /24 to for example /22 or others you need
+You may have to change the router Ip and /24 to for example /22 (Your subnet).
 You can also pipe the output ips of this File into the Portscanner "Portscanner.py" you just have to run this file with args --pipe
 <pre> python3 Portscanner.py --pipe </pre>
 The Portscanner.py has to be in the same Folder as this File then you can just run Portscanner.py an it will scan all the ips of your Network